-Biological: Alternative 1 (No Action) would not modify the coordinates for the Stetson Miami Terrace CHAPC.
+Biological: Alternative 1 (No Action) would not modify coordinates for the Stetson Miami Terrace CHAPC.
 Within the CHAPCs, the use of bottom longline, bottom trawl, mid-water trawl, dredge, anchor, pot or trap, anchor and chain and grapple and chain is prohibited.
-Alternative 2 would provide greater biological benefits to species caught within the expanded area.
-Alternative 3 would provide greater biological benefits to all species caught within the expanded area with the exception of royal red shrimp.
+Alternatives 2, 3, and 4 (Preferred) would extend theses prohibitions to the expansion area of the Stetson-Miami Terrace HAPC.
+Therefore, the larger the expansion of the Stetson-Miami Terrace HAPC, the greater the biological effects to species found in the area.
+Alternative 2 would provide greater biological benefits to species caught within the expanded area than Alternative 1 (No Action).
+Alternative 3 would provide greater biological benefits to all species caught within the expanded area with the exception of royal red species.